Return to home page

-I build end-to-end professional software systems that are written in Python.
+I design and build end-to-end professional software systems that are written in Python for Linux and UNIX.

 Line of Business